Defence Medical Services: History

-There have been medical personnel supporting the Armed Forces since the creation of the Armed Forces.

-Ships of the Royal Navy have carried surgeons for centuries.
+There have been medical personnel supporting the Armed Forces since the creation of the Armed Forces: ships of the Royal Navy have carried surgeons for centuries; regiments of the British Army have employed surgeons to look after the health of soldiers and to take care of the wounded since their creation.

-Regiments of the British Army have employed surgeons to look after the health of soldiers and to take care of the wounded since their creation.
-Modern Regiments in the British Army are supported by General Practitioners employed as Regimental Medical Officers and a team of Nurses and Combat Medical Technicians.
+Units in the British Army are supported by General Practitioners employed as Regimental Medical Officers and a team of Nurses and Combat Medical Technicians.
 Specialist Medical Regiments provide dental, physiotherapy and mental health support.
 Royal Air Force Stations have been supported Station Medical Officers and their primary care teams.

+The majority of Army Medical Service personnel operate exclusively within the Army, as do all RN Medics when at sea.

 From March 2020, the DMS began supporting the UK's COVID-19 relief efforts following the COVID-19 pandemic in the United Kingdom.
-As part of Operation Rescript, the DMS contributed over half of its 6,500 personnel to support NHS hospitals and Trusts — the largest contribution to the operation from any other part of the MOD.
+As part of Operation Rescript, the DMS collectively contributed over half of its 6,500 personnel to support NHS hospitals and Trusts – the largest contribution to the operation from any other part of the MOD.
 The Royal Centre for Defence Medicine assisted with the construction of NHS Nightingale Hospital Birmingham, a temporary critical care hospital, in April 2020.